-The Ring of Fire, more formerly known as the circum-Pacific seismic belt, is a name used to describe an incredibly long string of volcanoes, and an earthquake zone, that stretches around much of the Pacific Ocean.
+The Ring of Fire, more formerly known as the circum-Pacific belt (or circum-Pacific seismic belt), is a name used to describe an incredibly long string of volcanoes, oceanic trenches, and an earthquake zone, that stretches around much of the Pacific Ocean.

 At around 40,000 km (29,000 miles) in length, it includes the volcanoes along the Andes Mountains, the western side of North America, the Aleutian Islands, the islands of Japan and south-east Asia, and New Zealand.

 An Uninterrupted Path of Volcanoes from South America to New Zealand

 The majority of it is formed by a line of subduction faults, where one tectonic plate is forced under another, creating conditions that are ripe for volcano formation.

 Three-quarters of the Earth’s volcanoes are located along the Ring of Fire, and 90% of all earthquakes around the world occur at these tectonic plate boundaries, many of which are among the most destructive ever recorded.